wenakita/sonicreddragon-docs/docs/contracts/jackpot/animation-demo.md

 Using both Mermaid for architecture diagrams and anime.js for interactive elements gives you the best of both worlds:

-1. **Mermaid diagrams** provide clear, static representations that are easy to maintain
-2. **Anime.js animations** add interactivity and help illustrate complex processes
-3. **Combined approach** creates more engaging documentation
+1.**Mermaid diagrams**provide clear, static representations that are easy to maintain 2.**Anime.js animations**add interactivity and help illustrate complex processes 3.**Combined approach**creates more engaging documentation

 ## Implementation Notes